macMikey/phxDropboxLib/README.md

 # NOTE The 1.0 API is deprecated and scheduled to be terminated as of 6/30/17.
-Support for this library should be assumed to be terminated as of that date. #
+Support for this library should be assumed to be terminated as of that date.
+It is included with LC9-dp7.
+If you are using LC8, I have the library in a repo [here](https://github.com/macMikey/LCDropboxLibrary) #

 *phxDropboxLib v1.13*